Archive for the ‘CA Southern - B’ Category

 may2_snow2

 Nope— make that 2 more hours of scaaary!
-First obstacle was 300 yards of icy snow on a very steep mountainside, with a “run-out” a hundred feet or so down.
-We opted to scramble around below it (scary in itself), and a thorny plant tore a big hole in my pants when I slipped and fell.
+We’d only been hiking for 15 minutes when we hit our first serious obstacle–the famous “300 yards of icy snow” on a very steep mountainside, with a “run-out” a hundred feet or so down.
+Bill tried a few steps out onto it (following the footprints of other hikers), but even he immediately turned back and said, “No way!
+We can’t do this–it’s rock-hard-icy!”
+So we opted to slip, slide and scramble around below it (scary in itself on a steep mountainside), and a thorny plant tore a big hole in my pants when I slipped and fell.

 Note from Alexa: Sounds like the section when Frodo & Sam were in Mordor with those nasty dropoffs and razor thorned plants.